|LW.10833 / LW.10657

 Fieldwork mediation study and practice takes several forms, including co-mediating, teaching, coaching and training.
 Students will contrast facilitative mediation with evaluative court-imposed settlement process.
 Students may also have an opportunity to observe mediation in other contexts, such as family and housing court.
 As part of the guided learning, students will be required to submit journal entries and site reports reflecting upon their observations and experiences in mediation and training.

-Mediation: In 2013, clinic work engaged students as practitioners with five primary systems focused on mediation and we expect that we will be working in the same venues for fall 2014.
-These include: NYC Small Claims Courts, primarily the courts in the Bronx and Brooklyn; New Jersey Small Claims and Civil Court, primarily in Jersey City; the New Jersey State Court Foreclosure Mediation Program, administered by the State of New Jersey Office of Dispute Settlement (“NJ ODS”), primarily in Jersey City and Trenton; the New York City Office of Administrative Trials and Hearings ("OATH") at 40 Rector Street in NYC; and NYU Residential Life Conflict Management Program (“NYU CMP”) on the NYU campus.
+Mediation: In 2014, clinic work engaged students as practitioners with five primary systems focused on mediation and we expect that we will be working in the same venues for Fall 2015.
+These include: NYC Small Claims Courts, primarily the courts in the Bronx and Brooklyn; New Jersey Small Claims and Civil Court, primarily in Jersey City and Elizabeth; the New Jersey State Court Foreclosure Mediation Program, administered by the State of New Jersey Office of Dispute Settlement (“NJ ODS”), primarily in Jersey City and Trenton; the New York City Office of Administrative Trials and Hearings ("OATH") at 100 Church Street in NYC; and NYU Residential Life Conflict Management Program (“NYU CMP”) on the NYU campus.
 Students may also be able to observe mediations conducted under the S.D.N.Y.
 Federal Court Mediation Program.
 New York and New Jersey Small Claims/Civil Courts and NJ Foreclosure Mediation offer numerous opportunities for students to gain experience as mediators.
 OATH and NYU CMP offer challenging mediation experiences on a more infrequent basis.
 Full mediator apprenticeship training requires each fieldwork student to complete a minimum of eight (8) live party mediations under supervision of an experienced mediator.
 A regular time will be blocked in fieldwork student schedules to ensure each student is available to complete their apprenticeship work.

 Conflict Teaching, Coaching and Training: Working to foster conflict resolution learning is a core aspect of any dispute resolution expert’s work – and is thus part of the Clinic’s work.
 Clinic students may be called upon to do conflict education or assist in training as part of NYU CMP or other partner programs.
 Clinic students may also coach law students mediating in Small Claims Court under the NYU Mediation Organization (“NMO”).